Corsair Vengeance 6182 gaming desktop review

 Corsair has returned with two new additions to its Vengeance line of gaming desktops PCs, the 6180 and 6182—and they are both AMD builds.
-A build of this caliber, and at a reasonable $1,999, is a contender in the best gaming PC space.
+A build of this caliber, and at a reasonable $1,899 and $1,999, respectively, they are contenders in the best gaming PC space.

 Specs